 Download Technology Platforms fact sheet

-Chief Technology Officer and Qualified Person
+CTO and Qualified Person

 Having more than 15 years of experience in the field of pharmaceutical industry, Martin Kayser, leads the Regenerative Technology Platform of Wyss Zurich.
 As the CTO and Qualified Person he is responsible for the quality, safety and efficacy of the products produced in the GMP Facility.
 In addition, his focus lies on scientific and technological issues within the Wyss Zurich platform and is primarily concerned with long-term and "big picture" issues while still having deep technical and regulatory knowledge.